Skip To Content

 HELOC

-• Potential repayment volatility – For clients who opt for an initial interest-only period, at the end of this period, they will still owe the original amount borrowed, and the monthly payment will increase significantly and may result in "payment shock" — even if interest rates stay the same.
-If clients want to make interest-only payments, discuss what the payments will be after the end of the interest-only period.
+• If you select the interest-only option during the initial draw period, at the end of this period, you will still owe the original amount borrowed, and the monthly payment will increase significantly and may result in “payment shock” – even if interest rates stay the same.

-• HELOCs take a security interest in your home, so a default on the HELOC could result in the loss of your home.
+• A HELOC takes a security interest in your home, so a default on the HELOC could result in the loss of your home.
+HELOC funds may not be used to purchase, carry or trade securities or repay debt incurred to purchase, carry or trade securities.

 2 To be eligible for favorable tax treatment afforded to the earnings portion of a withdrawal from a section 529 account, such withdrawal must be used for "qualified higher education expenses," as defined in the Internal Revenue Code.
 The earnings portion of a withdrawal that is not used for such expenses is subject to federal income tax and may be subject to a 10% additional federal tax, as well as applicable state and local income taxes.
 The additional tax is waived under certain circumstances.
 Qualified higher education expenses include: tuition, fees, supplies and equipment required for enrollment or attendance of the beneficiary at an eligible educational institution, certain room and board expenses, special needs services incurred in connection with enrollment or attendance at an eligible educational institution, and computers or peripheral equipment, computer software, or internet access and related services.
 The beneficiary must be attending an eligible educational institution at least half time for room and board to be considered a qualified higher education expense, subject to limitations.
 Institutions must be eligible to participate in federal student financial aid programs to be eligible educational institutions.
 Some foreign institutions are eligible.
 You can also take a federal income tax-free distribution from a 529 account of up to $10,000 per calendar year per beneficiary from all 529 accounts to help pay for tuition at an elementary or secondary public, private or religious school.
 Qualified higher education expenses now include expenses for fees, books, supplies, and equipment required for the participation of a beneficiary in an apprenticeship program registered and certified with the Secretary of Labor under the National Apprenticeship Act and amounts paid as principal or interest on any qualified education loans of the beneficiary or sibling of the beneficiary, up to a lifetime maximum of $10,000 per individual.
 Distributions with respect to the loans of a sibling of the beneficiary will count towards the lifetime limit of the sibling, not the beneficiary.
 Such repayments may impact student loan interest deductibility.
 State tax treatment may vary for distributions to pay for tuition in connection with enrollment or attendance at an elementary or secondary public, private or religious school, apprenticeship expenses, and payment of qualified education loans.